 First Generation Advantages

-- The main advantages of first-generation computers are the followings:
+The main advantages of first-generation computers are the following:

 First Generation Disadvantages

-The main disadvantages of first-generation computers are the followings:
+The main disadvantages of first-generation computers are the following:

 - Very big in size